 The NFRMPO will consider EJ through planning activities according to the Federal legislation noted above.
-Furthermore, to involve and assist under-represented and underserved populations, the NFRMPO will adhere to the Safe Accountable Flexible Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), and subsequent guidance from Moving Ahead for Progress in the 21st Century Act (MAP-21) and Fixing America's Surface Transit Act (FAST Act), as it is developed within the transportation planning process.
+Furthermore, to involve and assist under-represented and underserved populations, the NFRMPO will adhere to the Safe Accountable Flexible Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU), and subsequent guidance from Moving Ahead for Progress in the 21st Century Act (MAP-21), Fixing America's Surface Transit Act (FAST Act), and the Infrastructure Investment and Jobs Act (IIJA), as it is developed within the transportation planning process.
 The 2019 Public Involvement Plan (PIP) was adopted by the NFRMPO Planning Council on February 7, 2019, and is included in Appendix D.